-- 3. Rule seven in "Section 4 Button and Blind Use" says, "A new player cannot be dealt in between the big blind and the button.
+5. Rule seven in "Section 4 - Button and Blind Use" says, "A new player cannot be dealt in between the big blind and the button.
 Blinds may not be made up between the big blind and the button.
 You must wait until the button passes."
-This rule is standard practice, but allowing a new player or player making up blinds to come in between the blinds is better (if the dealer knows how to handle the resulting situations), because it gets players eager to join or rejoin the game into action faster. - 4.
-Most poker rule sets say you have a dead hand at the showdown if you do not have the proper number of cards for that game.
-At stud, this rule is too strict.
-An inexperienced player sometimes does not pay sufficient attention to the final card when holding a big hand like a flush or full house (where improvement is neither likely to happen nor be needed), and fails to protect that card.
-If the dealer erroneously puts that final card into the muck after the player fails to take it in, the rules should give the decision-maker an option to rule such a hand live.
-Rule 18 in "Section 8 Seven-card Stud" reads as below:
+This rule is standard practice, but allowing a new player or player making up blinds to come in between the blinds is better (if dealers are trained how to handle the resulting situations), because it gets players eager to join or rejoin the game into action faster.